Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Model Framework

 \section{Model Framework}

-We consider three mathematical models based on the assumption of quasi-steady diffusion-limited evaporation.
+We consider two mathematical models based on the assumption of quasi-steady diffusion-limited evaporation.
 The first we refer to as the \citet{Popov2005} model, which can simulate droplet evaporation under either CCR or CCA modes on a horizontal substrate for the case in which the droplet shape is considered to be a spherical cap.
-The second is an extended Popov model that we have developed to apply on an incline, again under either CCR or CCA modes, by incorporating two half-spherical caps with two different contact angles.
-We call this the droplet-incline-Popov model.
-The third is our Young-Laplace-Popov model, which is a further extension that allows the geometry of the droplet to deform from a spherical cap according to the effects of gravity and surface tension.
+When we apply this model on an inclined substrate, we average the initial contact angles and refer to the modified version as Popov averaged (Popov Av).
+The second is our Young-Laplace-Popov model, which is an extension of the Popov model that allows the geometry of the droplet to deform from a spherical cap according to the effects of gravity and surface tension.
 (Table S2 describes the parameters considered over the models presented here.)
+Finally, we note that in the Supplementary Material we also include a third model that we have developed to apply on an incline, again under either CCR or CCA modes, by incorporating two half-spherical caps with two different contact angles with the option of a non-circular contact line.
+We call this the droplet-incline-Popov model (DIP model).